-We have thus found that a particular subset of Gaudin-Hitchin models, with all but two residues of the minimal type, are the Seiberg-Witten integrable systems of the class I $A_r$ type theories.
-As a check, let us compute the dimension of the moduli space ${\pv}^{H}_{0,r+3}$ of solutions to the (traceless part of the) moment map equation (\ref{eq:momm}) divided by the $SL(N, {\BC})$-action is equal to:
+We have thus found that a particular subset of Gaudin--Hitchin models, with all but two residues of the minimal type, are the Seiberg--Witten integrable systems of the class I $A_r$ type theories.
+As a check, let us compute the dimension of the moduli space ${\pv}^{H}_{0,r+3}$ of solutions to the (traceless part of the) moment map equation~(\ref{eq:momm}) divided by the ${\rm SL}(N, {\BC})$-action is equal to

 Actually, the moduli space ${\pv}^{H}_{0,r+3}$ can be described as a quiver variety.
-Its graph is an $r+3$-pointed star, with $r+1$ legs of length $1$, and two long legs, of the lengths $l_{-1} = {\bv}_{r}-1$ and $l_{r+1} = {\bv}_{1}-1$, respectively.
-The dimensions of the vector spaces assigned to vertices are: the $r+3$-valent vertex (the star) has dimension $N$, the tails of the short legs all have dimension $1$, the dimensions along the long legs start at $1$ at the tails, then grow with the step $1$ for the first ${\bw}_{1}$ (respectively, ${\bw}_{r}$) vertices, then grow with the step $2$ for the next ${\bw}_{2}$ (respectively, ${\bw}_{r-1}$) and so on.
-(See example in figure \ref{fig:gaudin-pictures}).
+Its graph is an $(r+3)$-pointed star, with $r+1$ legs of length $1$, and two long legs, of the lengths $l_{-1} = {\bv}_{r}-1$ and $l_{r+1} = {\bv}_{1}-1$, respectively.
+The dimensions of the vector spaces assigned to vertices are: the $(r+3)$-valent vertex (the star) has dimension $N$, the tails of the short legs all have dimension~$1$, the dimensions along the long legs start at~$1$ at the tails, then grow with the step~$1$ for the first~${\bw}_{1}$ (respectively,~${\bw}_{r}$) vertices, then grow with the step $2$ for the next ${\bw}_{2}$ (respectively,~${\bw}_{r-1}$) and so on.
+(See example in Figure~\ref{fig:gaudin-pictures}.)

 The extended phase space $\pve$ for the class I $A_r$ type theories is easy to describe.
 One just need to relax the ${\BC}^{\times}$ moment map constraints \eqref{eq:uvmom} as well as the analogous ${\BC}^{\times}$ constraints for the ${\Phi}_{-1}$, ${\Phi}_{r+1}$ residues.
 In the quiver description we make the quiver gauge group the product of the special unitary groups as opposed to the product of unitary groups.